 Unlike native tribes before and after them, the Fremont were primarily sedentary.
 They built villages of pit houses with adobe structures to store food.
 They collected wild foods and hunted game, but also cultivated corn, beans, and squash using irrigation techniques.
 The presence of obsidian, turquoise, and shells show that the Fremont traded with distant villages.

 The westernmost known Fremont site, Baker Village, is located only a few miles from Great Basin National Park.
-Believed to be occupied from 1220 to 1295 A.D., the site had been known to archeologists for many years because of a visible raised mound covered with a scattering of potsherds and chipped stone.
+Believed to be occupied from 1220 to 1295 C.E., the site had been known to archeologists for many years because of a visible raised mound covered with a scattering of potsherds and chipped stone.
 From 1991 to 1994 the Brigham Young University, in cooperation with the Bureau of Land Management who owns the site, conducted summer excavations at the Baker Archeological Site.